 Training the workforce of the future.

-Washington State is consistently singled out for its legendary pool of talent.
-One of the reasons for this is the public-private partnerships found throughout the state that focus on providing current workers with the skills they need to succeed as well as training the workforce of the future, providing skill sets that will be needed throughout the 21st century.
-Following are some of the programs responsible for creating the workforce of the future in Washington State.
+Washington State is consistently singled out for the quality and expertise of its top-tier talent.
+One of the reasons for this is the public-private partnerships that have been forged statewide to focus on training and education, not only for the skills needed now, but the skills needed well into the future.
+Following are just a few of the programs responsible for creating the workforce of the future in Washington State.

 Washington Work Start is ideal for businesses that are making significant investments in new business activities and expansion strategies or are expanding their operations into the Washington State and need employees with specific skill sets or competencies.